CU-DSI-Scholars/site-source/content/post/2020-01-15-project-cosmos-smart-intersections-cloud-connected-vehicles.md

 <!--more-->

 {{< alert success >}}
-One selected candidate will receive a stipend via the DSI Scholars program.
-Amount is subject to available funding.
+Applications for this project will be accepted for the Spring and Summer terms separately.
+For the Spring term, the selected candidate(s) will receive a stipend directly from the faculty advisor.
+For the Summer term, one selected candidate will receive a stipend via the DSI Scholars program.
+Amounts are subject to available funding.
 {{< /alert >}}

 ## Faculty Advisor